 Sapin-sapin is topped with latik, which is a coconut milk residue.
 Latik is made by reducing coconut milk and cooking the reduction until it browns.
 I should give the credit to my wife and daughter for this gorgeous looking dish.
 They were the ones who patiently created this wonderful work of art.
 This Sapin-sapin recipe produces an awesome tasting result.
 I wish I could have more, but it quickly disappeared.
 Don’t worry; I will do a special version with an accompanying cooking video.
 For the meantime, enjoy this recipe.
 It is worth the effort.
+You may also like to try kalamay hati.

 Try this Sapin-sapin Recipe.
 Let me know what you think.